xseman/dotfiles/README.md

 - `alsamixer` — Graphical mixer program for the Linux Sound Architecture
 - `amixer` — Command-line control of the mixer for the ALSA soundcard driver
+- `audacity` — Audacity is open-source digital audio editor and recording application

 ### System tray